brunoarnabar/tap-canvas/README.md

 - [ ] `Developer TODO:` Provide a list of config options accepted by the tap.

+- `record_limit`: Optional.
+Maximum number of records to return per stream when syncing.

 A full list of supported settings and capabilities for this tap is available by running: